 Treating chronic pain differs from treating acute pain because there are many different reasons causing pain to develop or linger.
 Patterns of inflammation and blockage may have developed over time.
 Why?
 Degenerative diseases and chronic pain syndromes are often the product of old injuries, dietary and lifestyle choices and/or habits of movement that continually strain ligaments, tendons and joints.
 Even hormonal imbalances can cause chronic pain!

 “I had muscle pain for 15 years and tried everything, including hypnosis, massage, rolfing, Western and Eastern medicine and everything in between with no luck.
 Until I found Dr. Rozenn.
 In desperation I decided to try acupuncture one more time.
 She has changed my life!
 She is an extremely talented acupuncturist (and I have been to enough different ones to know a good one) and extremely professional.
-She operates her clinic on time and is absolutely respectful of her client’s issues.
 I would recommend her to anyone.”
 Pam D.–Santa Cruz

 Dr. Rozenn is known for her Structural Treatments.
 She examines movements: walking, sitting, turning, etc., to see how she can improve the dynamics of her patient’s movement pattern.
 Patients often get up from her Structural Treatments walking or sitting differently, their pain greatly reduced.

-Common problems that can benefit from these Structural Treatments are:
+Common problems that can benefit from Structural Treatments:

 Rib pain, strains and subluxations